- Demonstrate the standard uses of commas as separators

 - Near the end of the eighteenth century, James Hutton introduced a point of view that radically changed scientists’ thinking about geologic processes.

 This is extra information about when James Hutton introduced this point of view.

 - James Lovelock, who first measured CFCs globally, said in 1973 that CFCs constituted no conceivable hazard.

 - All of the major industrialized nations approved, making the possibility a reality.

 In each example, the phrase separated by the comma could be deleted from the sentence without destroying the sentence’s basic meaning.
 If the information is necessary to the primary sentence meaning, it should not be set off by commas.
-Let’s look at a quick example of this:

 - The river caught fire on July 4, 1968, in Cleveland, Ohio.

 We use commas with dates (July 4, 1968) and between a city and state in the United States (Baltimore, Maryland).
 This also applies to cities and other countries.